sX-To22ek95PL/BC2-Mods/README.md

 Start server and enjoy!!!

 ### Unlock on server
-- This mod unlock most of things on server for players (they still can progres normally)
+- [Mp_Template.dbx] This mod unlock most of things on server for players (they still can progres normally)